DmitryBespalov/old-website/_posts/2017-10-17-frenchkit.markdown

 ## Playground Driven Development

-In the first presentation of the day Brandon Williams ([@brandonw](https://twitter.com/mbrandonw)) spoke about using playgrounds in development of view controllers.
+In the first presentation of the day, Brandon Williams ([@brandonw](https://twitter.com/mbrandonw)) spoke about using playgrounds in development of view controllers.
 To me, in the beginning of the presentation, was a bit intriguing to see what would the development process look like, and closer to the live demo I was fully sold on the approach.

 ![Brandon Williams](https://s3.eu-central-1.amazonaws.com/images.dnbespalov.com/frenchkit/IMG_9484.JPG "Brandon Williams"){:height="480px" width="480px"}

 The main idea is that you can develop and incorporate view controllers inside playgrounds, creating 1 playground per view controller, just like Kickstarter app does.
 This will shorten your write-build-run cycle, because loading playground is much faster than building the app, navigating to the developed screen, and seeing how it works.

-There are other advantages of the approach, too, like view controller isolation, configurability (changing size class and see how view will be rendered in few moments).
+There are other advantages of the approach, too, like view controller isolation, ease of configuration (changing size class and see how the view will be rendered in few moments).

-Overall, I highly recommend to watch this one.
+Overall, I highly recommend watching this one.

 <iframe width="510" height="325" src="https://www.youtube.com/embed/DrdxSNG-_DE" frameborder="0" allowfullscreen></iframe>